-For members receiving hospital care and for those who transfer to a non-referring SNF or Acute Inpatient Rehabilitation Care, Longevity Health Plan will approve the request or issue a denial if the request is not medically necessary, or if there is a contracted facility can provide the care.
-Longevity Health Plan will also issue a denial if a member who is already receiving care in an Acute Inpatient Rehabilitation Facility has been determined to no longer require further treatment at that level of care.
-This document will include information on the members' or their authorized representatives' right to file an expedited appeal, as well as instructions on how to do so if the member or member's physician does not believe the denial is appropriate.
+For members receiving hospital care and for those who transfer to a non-referring SNF or Acute Inpatient Rehabilitation Care, Longevity will approve the request or issue a denial if the request is not medically necessary, or if there is a contracted facility that can provide the care.
+We will also issue a denial if a member who is already receiving care in an Acute Inpatient Rehabilitation Facility no longer requires further treatment at that level of care.
+The denial will include information on the member's or their authorized representative's right to file an expedited appeal, as well as instructions on how to do so if the member or member's physician does not believe the denial is appropriate.